 • Add the stock, cover, bring to a boil, then reduce to a simmer.
 Cook, covered, for 15-25 minutes until the potatoes are tender and the chicken is cooked through.

-• Uncover and remove the chicken to a cutting board.
-Add the green beans to the pot, and stir.
+• Uncover and add the green beans to the pot, and stir.

-• Turn off the heat, then add back the chicken, along with adding the corn and peas, stirring to combine.
+• Turn off the heat, then add back the chicken, along with adding the corn and peas, stirring to combine, allowing a minute or two for the vegetable to heat through.
 Taste and add additional salt if desired.

 Slow Cooker Instructions